 Last month I travelled all over Pakistan and I shared a lot on my Instagram.
 (If you use the app, I would appreciate the follow 🙂 And now it is time to share it on the blog!
 Today I am showing you the best places to visit in Sindh Pakistan.

-Put the press aside, apply for that difficult to get visa and save for potentially very expensive flight.
+Put the press aside, apply for that difficult to get visa and save for a potentially very expensive flight.
 But once you arrive, let nature, adventure and friendly smiles blow you away.
 Yes, I still recommend visiting Pakistan even after a terrible incident that happened on my last day.

 Just avoid @pakistaninternationalairlinepk and you should be good.